openebs/website/docs/main/quickstart-guide/deploy-a-test-application.md

 ## Create a PersistentVolumeClaim

 The next step is to create a PersistentVolumeClaim.
-Pods will use PersistentVolumeClaims to request Hostpath Local PV from *OpenEBS Dynamic Local PV provisioner*.
+Pods will use PersistentVolumeClaims to request Hostpath Local PV from the *OpenEBS Dynamic Local PV provisioner*.

 1. Here is the configuration file for the PersistentVolumeClaim.
 Save the following PersistentVolumeClaim definition as `local-hostpath-pvc.yaml`